Unfortunately there are no grants available from either the Curtin Student Guild or Curtin University to help you pay your fees.

 Fees are expected to be paid in full BEFORE final exams of the semester or you may not be able to sit exams.
 So plan accordingly.

-You can apply to Fees for a Repayment Plan each semester.
+You can apply to Fees for a Repayment Plan each semester on the grounds of extinuating circumstnaces.
+It is subjected to approval.
 Many student work part time and are able to supplement their fees with their earnings.
 However, it is important to remember the following:

 Your student visa only allows you to work 40 hours/fortnight during the semester and full time during vacations.